-Education & Computer Sciences
+Education/Computer Sciences

-TELC 2011 - Teach and Learning with Tech - Coding (3).
+TELC 2011 - Teach and Learning with Tech - Apple Coding (3).
 A course designed for students to be competitive in today's workforce regardless of your career or position.
+Students must have knowledge (digital literacy) and fundamental skills of coding.
 Students will have the opportunity to experience the basic concepts of coding and creativity.
 Students will gain knowledge and skills regarding Apple Swift Playgrounds, iOS Tools, Prototypes of Apps and Leaning with Augmented Reality.
+Note: This is not an official Computer Science Course and cannot be used as or substituted for a Computer Science Course.
 (Fall)